How to Prepare for Pet Euthanasia at Home

 Once you find the right spot, you may bring some items to make your dog comfortable:

-• Blanket or pet bed: Place your pet’s favorite pet bed or blanket in the spot where the procedure will take place.
-Paws into Grace will take care of any pads that may be needed during the procedure.
+- Blanket or pet bed: Place your pet’s favorite pet bed or blanket in the spot where the procedure will take place.
+Paws into Grace will provide any pads that may be needed during the procedure.

-• Food: The day before the procedure, make your pet their favorite food and let them indulge a bit if they are able to eat and drink easily.
+- Food: The day of the procedure, make your pet their favorite food and let them indulge a bit before or during the appointment if they can eat and drink easily.

-Some families choose to invite others to the euthanasia appointment, some celebrate their pet’s long life by toasting a drink or celebrating with a special food.
+Some families choose to invite others to the euthanasia appointment, and some celebrate their pet’s long life by toasting a drink or celebrating with a particular food.
+This time is truly personal to you and your family, and you can make it meaningful in whatever way feels right for you.

 Understand What to Expect During Euthanasia